Do price reductions attract customers in urban public transport? A synthetic control approach: Background

-Switzerland is organized into 26 federal states, the so-called cantons.
 Besides the federal system, the Swiss political system is a direct democracy.
 Therefore, electorates can decide on political issues at the communal, cantonal and federal state levels.
 In this political framework, the electorates of the canton of Geneva chose to reduce the prices of state public transport in 2013.
 This initiative originated from a senior citizens' association.
-Because not everything regarding the circumstance was clearly stated in the official documents, the voting had to be repeated.\footnote{See \url{https://www.srf.ch/news/schweiz/abstimmungen/abstimmungen/abstimmungen-ge/es-bleibt-dabei-in-genf-fahren-senioren-billiger-tram-und-bus} (accessed on November 9, 2021).} In 2014, the voters confirmed the result.
-Later, an initiative for a price increase was rejected in 2017.\footnote{See \url{https://www.srf.ch/news/schweiz/abstimmungen/abstimmungen/abstimmungen-ge/genfer-wollen-keine-teureren-oev-tickets} (accessed on November 9, 2021).}
+At the request of Geneva’s population, the tariff association in Geneva implemented a sharp price reduction in December 2014.
+First, the full-fare hourly tickets were reduced by 14.3\% and the corresponding half-fare tickets by 20\%.
+Second, the full-fare daily tickets were discounted by 5.7\% and the corresponding half-fare tickets by 3.9\%.
+Third, adults benefited from a price reduction of 28.6\% on annual season tickets and seniors and juniors (people between 6 and 24 years) from a price reduction of 20\% and 11\%, respectively.
+Fourth, seniors additionally received a 10\% discount on monthly season tickets, whereas adults and juniors received no discounts on monthly season tickets \citep{UniresoGeschaeftsbericht15}.
+In 2014, the ticket categories who received a discount made up 65\% of the total traffic revenue for 2nd class tickets.\footnote{2nd class tickets account for almost the entire revenue.} Considering the revenue shares per ticket category of 2014, we assess an overall price discount of 12.6\%.
+In Appendix \ref{Appendix_A} we describe how we calculate this price change.
+Note that we do not account for substitution between ticket categories, which might lead us to an underestimation of the reduction.